 Don’t Forget to Pack

 Night lights, virtually unknown in Italian homes, are immensely useful in unfamiliar surroundings, especially for children who need to find their parents or the bathroom in the middle of the night.
-These Leviton lights are thin and easy to pack.
 Combine with an adaptor for use with 220-volt current.

-Villa rentals are priced at least 25 percent lower in May than in June, and the weather is generally lovely; in Florence, for instance, temps range from the mid-50s to the mid-70s (on the flip side, most pools will not be open in May).
+Villa rentals are priced considerably lower in March and April.
+This is when the camellias, azaleas, and rhododendrons bloom on Lake Como, giving visitors an infusion of spring color; repair to the fabulous spa at the Mandarin Oriental on the occasional cool day.
 The Maremma in Tuscany is pleasantly warm in spring because of its microclimate—great for golfing, biking, and taking in Etruscan sites.
 The Amalfi Coast is better in fall—October and November—than spring, which is often rainy, but rates are usually high through the November 1 Ognissanti holiday.
-On Lake Como, March and April are when the camellias, azaleas, and rhododendrons bloom, giving visitors an infusion of spring color; repair to the fabulous spa at Casta Diva on the occasional cool day.

 * How far is the nearest town?
-Many guests want to be within a comfortable stroll (or a short drive) of shops, restaurants, and other diversions, but people have different ideas about what that means.
+Many travelers want to be within a comfortable stroll (or a short drive) of shops, restaurants, and other diversions, but people have different ideas about what that means.
 For example, Italians are generally comfortable—more so than Americans—with walking on the edge of a busy road.
-A good agent will have tested the walk or drive and will understand how an American might experience it.
+A good villa specialist will have tested the walk or drive and will understand how an American might experience it.

 * How much is there to do onsite?
-More than location, a good villa vacation for a large multi-generational group is about the facilities and amenities at the house.
+More than location, an ideal villa vacation for a large multi-generational group is about the facilities and amenities at the house.

 * Is the property designed for a group that wants to hang out together?
 Dine together?
 Play together?